pnkraemer/tueplots/README.md

 Some usage examples are given [**at this url**](https://tueplots.readthedocs.io/en/latest/quickstart/usage_example.html).
 A more specific tutorial, applying `tueplots` to figures intended for ICML 2022, is [**on this page**](https://tueplots.readthedocs.io/en/latest/quickstart/application_icml2022.html).
 If something is not working as promised, please refer to the [**troubleshooting**](https://tueplots.readthedocs.io/en/latest/quickstart/troubleshooting.html) site.
+For more advanced tutorials, you may refer to the example notebooks.

 ## Related packages
 There are similar packages to `tueplots` (with different foci, respectively):